 To support all the features of XenDesktop 4, we created several virtual machines in an Infrastructure pool.
-Figure 10 shows a breakdown of our infrastructure pool.
+Figure 12 shows a diagram of our infrastructure pool, and Figure 13 shows a breakdown of our infrastructure pool.
+Note that we used this infrastructure pool for both the Cisco UCS solution and the HP solution.